rbannist/ContainersOnAzure_IntroLab/README.md

 ```

 Once the container has moved to "Succeeded" state you will see your external IP address under the "IP:ports" column, copy this value and navigate to http://yourACIExternalIP:8080/swagger and test your API like before.

 <br><br>
 ## 8. Deploy the container to an Azure Kubernetes Service (AKS) cluster

 In this exercise we will deploy an Azure Kubernetes Service (AKS) cluster.
 AKS provides a managed Kubernetes environment on Azure.
+'Master' nodes (managed) are 'free' and managed by Microsoft and 'Worker' nodes are exposed.
 We will run a container using our image on a newly provisioned Kubernetes cluster.

 We will start by once again creating a resource group for our cluster.
 In a command window enter the following: